Skip to main content

 HID via FFI: why libhidapi is loaded from Homebrew

-Documents ts/src/ffi/hidapi.ts — why the relay reaches out to a system-installed libhidapi (the Homebrew dylib on macOS) instead of bundling HID support, and how that loading works at runtime.
+Documents ts/src/ffi/hidapi.ts — why DeckBridge reaches out to a system-installed libhidapi (the Homebrew dylib on macOS) instead of bundling HID support, and how that loading works at runtime.

 TL;DR